 - Fly a drone weighing less than 10 kg (you will need to register it if heavier).

 - Fly 5 km away from airports, heliports (500 m) & give priority to all other categories of aircraft if you see an aircraft during your flight, land immediately.

-- Fly away from vehicles, large crowds & respect individuals’ privacy.
+- Fly away from vehicles and large crowds & respect individuals’ privacy.

 - Fly 30 m horizontally away & 10 m vertically away from people